 The earliest mention of Forester arms is that of Sir Hugo Forester, grandson of Sir Richard Forestarious.
-Hugo was knighted by King Steven about 1137 with arms described as: a shield argent, three bugles or stringed gules; which translates to: a shield colored silver or white (argent) with three hunting horns (bugles) colored gold (or) with cords (stringed) colored red (qules) attached to the bugles.
+Hugo was knighted by King Steven about 1137 with arms described as: a shield argent, three bugles or stringed gules; which translates to: a shield colored silver or white (argent) with three hunting horns (bugles) colored gold (or) with cords (stringed) colored red (gules) attached to the bugles.

 In 1192 Sir John Forester was knighted by King Richard, the Lion Heart, for deeds at the battle of Acre and directed to "add a chevron vert (green) to his arms".
 From this time forward until 1316 Forster arms of this Northumberland line would use arms based on the 1192 arms containing the three horns and green chevron.
 Each titled descendant would use these arms with some minor change to identify the unique individual.
-Some of these differences might have been altering the color of the bugles, the strings, or the direction the bugles are facing.
-The most common "difference" would be the addition of a small crescent somewhere on the charge.
+Some of these differences might have been altering the color of the bugles or strings, and the direction the bugles are facing.
+The most common "difference" would be the addition of a small crescent.

-Both color and symbols have meanings16 on arms.
+Both color and symbols (called charges) have meanings15 on arms.
 Common Northumberland Forester components and meanings include: